Last Updated on

-Rachel’s Debt Success Story And How She Plans To Pay Off $500,000 Of Debt
+Rachel’s Debt Payoff Story And How She Plans To Pay Off $500,000 Of Debt

-I started a downward spiral into a massive pit of debt upon graduating high school.
+My money story started with a downward spiral into a massive pit of debt upon graduating high school.
 I had zero education on basic budgeting skills or how to handle money appropriately.
 This led to some pretty bad financial decisions from age 18-28.

 My financial journey to repair the damage began in 2015.
 I finished my internship program following graduating from veterinary school the year prior.
 It was time for my first “real” job.